 Q: What other writing projects are you working on?

-A: The Broken Leaf (Wipf and Stock, 2019) came out and pushed me in new directions.
+A: I was pushed in new directions when The Broken Leaf (Wipf and Stock, 2019) was published in 2019.
 COVID-19 came just a few months later, cancelling everything we had planned surrounding the Tokyo 2020 Summer Olympic and Paralympic Games.
-So I used the time of social distancing to continue writing.
-One of the stories in Aroma of Beauty was transformed into a children's book Pippy the Piano and the Very Big Wave, which comes out October 12, 2020.
-I began writing another book called A Taste of Grace, gospel meditations on Japanese food, and a memoir of my journey into becoming a missionary artist while I meditate on the nature of missions itself.
+So I used this time of social distancing to continue writing.
+One of the stories in Aroma of Beauty was transformed into a children's book Pippy the Piano and the Very Big Wave, which came out December 1, 2020.
+I can't seem to stop writing!
+I have also finished writing another book called A Taste of Grace, gospel meditations through Japanese food, which will come out in Fall 2021, and am working on a memoir of my journey into becoming a missionary artist while I contemplate the nature of missions itself.